victorcmarinho/archref-react/README.md

 > WARNING: Do not store any secrets (such as private API keys) in your React app!
->Environment variables are embedded into the build, meaning anyone can view them by inspecting your app's files.
+> Environment variables are embedded into the build, meaning anyone can view them by inspecting your app's files.
+> Create .env.test.local and .env.local before run project

 **Adding Development Environment Variables In**